Protagonist

 The protagonist is the character whose fate is most closely followed by the reader or audience, and who is opposed by the antagonist.
 The antagonist provides obstacles and complications and creates conflicts that test the protagonist, revealing the strengths and weaknesses of the protagonist's character, and having the protagonist develop as a result.
+A particularly noble, virtuous, or accomplished protagonist is commonly called a hero, though the terms are not synonyms.